jmelcr/jmelcr.github.io/index.md

 Here below are some examples of what can be found here — are you interested in ...

+### my startup company?
+At the moment, I am starting a company **Protyon** with a mission to introduce personalized precision medicine to clinical practice by leveraging the latest scientific advances in computational molecular modeling.
+We are still in a very early stage, but I am looking forward to share more soon—something big is certainly growing!

 ### my scientific work?
 My work in scientific research already requires to be split across several pages.